adrians5j/repropose/README.md

 ```

 ## Usage
-Use `withProps` and `withStaticProps` higher order functions
-to create a new function with additional function and instance props.
+The package exposes two higher order functions: `withProps` and `withStaticProps`.
+Use them to create a new function with additional function ("static") and instance props.

-To make the code easier to read, we utilize the `compose` function from
+In the following examples, to make the code easier to read, we utilized the `compose` function from
 the popular [ramda](https://ramdajs.com/) package
 ([lodash](https://lodash.com/) also offers this).